Amsterdam Coronavirus Information

-Public transport in Amsterdam remains functional, however it is minimised in order to prevent the spread of coronavirus.
-It is advised that pubic transport is used exclusively for essential journeys.
+Public transport in Amsterdam remains functional, however, it is minimized in order to prevent the spread of coronavirus.
+It is advised that public transport is used exclusively for essential journeys.
 If you do take public transport, please make sure you keep your distance from others.
-It is also advised that you wear a mask that covers your mouth and nose and gloves for your hands while on the bus, train or metro.
+It is also advised that you wear a mask that covers your mouth and nose and gloves for your hands while on the bus, train, or metro.

 Keep up-to-date on public transit here: